Donald Trump's Quotes On The September 11 Attacks: A Retrospective

 — Mehdi Hasan (@mehdirhasan) September 11, 2018

 As the Independent pointed out in their story about Trump’s quotes on the September 11 attacks, these claims were denied by Jersey City Mayor Steven Fulop, and by the police.
-Still, Trump has not hesitated to repeat the claim numerous times, at rallies, and during interviews.
+Still, Trump has not hesitated to repeat the claim numerous times — at rallies, and during interviews.

 “The World Trade Center came down during the reign of George Bush.
 He kept us safe?
 That is not safe.
 That is not safe”